Cicel599/patient-appointment-no-show-prediction/README.md

 ### Scholarship Status

-Patients with scholarship status showed lower FNR than patients without scholarship, representing an interesting socioeconomic finding within this dataset.
+Patients with scholarship status showed a lower FNR than patients without scholarship, representing an interesting socioeconomic finding within this dataset.

 ---